spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 * `groups: applications: endpoints:` - defines the list of **Endpoints** to access the **Application**.
 See [groups: applications: endpoints:](#groups-applications-endpoints) to learn more.

 Optional parameters for `application:`:
-* `groups: applications: application: application:` - defines the application type.
-Allowed value is `static`.
+* `groups: applications: application: application:` - defines if the application is static.
+Only `static` is allowed here.
 * `groups: applications: application: endpoints: endpoint: entry-point:` - defines an entry-point, the path to the index directory of the application.
 * `groups: applications: application: endpoints: endpoint: redirect:` - defines redirect rules.
 * `groups: applications: application: endpoints: endpoint: redirect: code` - defines an HTTP code for a redirect.
 Allowed values are `301` and `302`.
-* `groups: applications: application: endpoints: endpoint: redirect: url` - defines url for redirect.
+* `groups: applications: application: endpoints: endpoint: redirect: url` - defines a URL to redirect to.

 * `groups: applications: application: endpoints: real-ip: from:` - defines gateway IP addresses to fetch the real IP address.
 * `groups: applications: application: endpoints: auth:` - defines the basic auth.